studioijeoma/ijeomamotion/readme.md

 }
 ```

 ##How to use Processing-style events with Tweens
+(Java-mode only but can also be used in Javascript-only Processing.js)
 ```java
 Tween t;